Geofencing in Mobile Marketing? A 2023 Guide to Implementing Geo Fencing

-You don’t believe your eyes and open the BK app skeptically, only to find out that the offer is very much real.
-Now eager to bite into your dirt cheap Whopper, you forget all about your Big Mac plans and place a pick-up order at Burger King.
+You won’t believe your eyes and open the BK app skeptically, only to discover that the offer is genuine.
+Now eager to bite into your dirt cheap Whopper, you forget about your Big Mac plans and place a pick-up order at Burger King.

 This is how in 2018, Burger King shrewdly leveraged Geofencing to drive mobile app downloads and boost footfall in its stores.

 The BK app shot to the first position in the ‘food and drink’ category in Apple’s App Store.
-With over half a million coupon redemptions, customers were 20x more responsive to the #WhopperDetour coupon than any other in-app discount Burger King had offered before.
+With over half a million coupon redemptions, customers were 20x more responsive to the #WhopperDetour coupon than any other in-app discount Burger King had offered.

 Geofencing is a location-based marketing strategy that enables you to create a virtual boundary (fence) around a specific geographic location.
 When customers step inside your Geofence, you’re immediately alerted and can send targeted notifications to grab their attention.

-These messages can be sent via. push notifications, in-app messages, search ads, or display ads on a website, the user just needs to be connected to the internet.
+These messages can be sent via.
+Push notifications, in-app messages, search ads, or display ads on a website; the customer just needs to be connected to the internet.

 For example, Uber uses Geofencing to drive more sales.
 It has set up a Geofence around airports, and as soon as you enter, the Uber app sends you a notification to prompt you to book a cab.

-In a survey, Search engine Watch observed that majority of marketers had stated that hyperlocal targeting had demonstrated excellent ROI in their mobile ad campaigns.
-Hence, Geofencing can be relied upon for success if you’re aiming to drive nearby customers to your brick-and-mortar space.
+In a survey, Search engine Watch observed that most marketers had stated that hyperlocal targeting had demonstrated excellent ROI in their mobile ad campaigns.
+Hence, Geofencing can be relied upon for success if you aim to drive nearby customers to your brick-and-mortar space.

 For example, Starbucks has placed Geofences all around its outlets.
-As soon as your smartphone is detected nearby, you’ll be offered your favorite beverages at a very appealing discount.
+As soon as your smartphone is detected nearby, you’ll be offered your favorite beverages at a very attractive discount.

 Location-specific targeting makes it easier for marketers to send across compelling marketing copy with relevant call-to-action.
-When you know where your customer is, and why he/she is there, you can serve them personalized messages which will resonate with their needs in real-time, raising the efficacy of your campaign.
+When you know where your customer is and why they are there, you can serve them personalized messages which will resonate with their needs in real time, raising the efficacy of your campaign.

 You can also use Geofencing to personalize the in-store shopping experiences of your customers.

-For example, as soon as you enter a Sephora store, a ‘store companion’ gets activated.
-It gives customers product recommendations based on their past purchases, interests, etc. Moreover, customers can also access information on limited edition offers, wish-list product availability, and store happenings on that particular day.
+For example, a store companion’ gets activated as soon as you enter a Sephora store.
+It gives customers product recommendations based on past purchases, interests, etc. Moreover, customers can also access information on limited edition offers, wish-list product availability, and store happenings on that particular day.